adityaagre/Competitive-Programming-Leetcoode-Codechef/README.md

 When deciding what function to use at run time, instead of if, elif, elif, else, use dictionary function calling.
 Works even with parameters.

 Eg:
-#Python3 code to demonstrate working of
-#Functions as dictionary values
-#Using With params

-#call Gfg fnc
 def sum_key(a, b):
 	return a + b